lynnpepin/lynndotpy_xyz/content/posts/recommendations.md

 > - OBS for screen recording and streaming.
 > - DaVinci Resolve for video editing.
 > - micro for an easy-to-use terminal editor...
 But also Helix.
-> - Fastmail + IWantMyName for personal email.
+> - Fastmail + Porkbun for personal email.

 I've had friends ask me for recommendations for software.
 They ask me this because I am a hollow person who has spent too much of my life on the computer.
 I love when people ask me these questions, because my strong opinions on software are usually otherwise "offputting" and considered a "personality flaw".